 Here’s an example of some easy part 1 speaking questions (you can find some more samples on our YouTube page):

--What do you enjoy doing at the weekend?
+-What do you like doing at the weekend?

--When you were a child what did you like to eat?
+-When you were a child what did you like to eat the most?

 Compare that with speaking part 3 questions about a much harder topic:

--Why do you think some people might prefer working alone?
+-Why do you think many people prefer working alone?

--How has the development of the internet affected the way people read the news?
+-How has the internet changed how people consume the news?

 The speaking test starts out easy and gets really hard by part 3.